cloudnativetrainings/trainings/kubernetes_fundamentals/27_networkpolicies/README.md

 ```bash
 kubectl exec -it susan -- curl bob
 ```
->Now Bob is not reachable from Susan.
+>Now Bob is now reachable from Susan.

 ## Cleanup